Missouri Bootheel

 Topographic map of the bootheel and surrounding areas of Missouri and neighboring states.

-The Missouri Bootheel is a salient (protrusion) located in the southeasternmost part of the U.S. state of Missouri, extending south of 36°30′ north latitude, so called because its shape in relation to the rest of the state resembles the heel of a boot.
+The Missouri Bootheel is the protrusion located in the southeasternmost part of the U.S. state of Missouri, extending south of 36°30′ north latitude, so called because its shape in relation to the rest of the state resembles the heel of a boot.
 Strictly speaking, it is composed of some or all of the counties of Dunklin, New Madrid, and Pemiscot.
 However, the term is locally used to refer to the entire southeastern lowlands of Missouri located within the Mississippi Embayment, which includes parts of Butler, Mississippi, Ripley, Scott, Stoddard and extreme southern portions of Cape Girardeau and Bollinger counties.
 The largest city in the region is Kennett.

 Until the 1920s, the district was a wheat-growing area of family farms.
 Following the invasion of the boll weevil, which ruined the cotton crop in Arkansas, planters moved in.
 They bought up the land for conversion to cotton commodity crops, bringing along thousands of sharecroppers.
 After mechanization of agriculture and other changes in the 1930s, many black families left the area to go north in the Great Migration.
 These counties have predominantly white populations in the 21st century, although some have a significant number of black residents.